National Geographic Sea Bird Review and Specifications

 History - construction and ownership

 Lindblad's two 630-ton expedition vessels (sister ships) Sea Bird and Sea Lion can reach exotic places inaccessible to larger vessels due to their shallow draft (2 m) and small size (LOA length 50 m).
-Yet, each ship comfortably accommodates 62 passenger in 31 staterooms.
+Yet, each ship comfortably accommodates 62 passengers in 31 staterooms.
 The experience is compared to a private yacht cruising.
 Both vessels are ideal for exploration of rarely-seen remote places.
 Along with the spacious viewing deck, the ship carries innovative marine exploration tools, including a hydrophone and SplashCam that enable guests to listen and look beneath the sea surface.

-The National Geographic Sea Bird cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - an US non-profit institution for science and education).
+The National Geographic Sea Bird cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
 The partnership that Nat Geo has with the Lindblad Expeditions line enables passengers to enjoy an expedition style small ship cruise vacation as active explorers.
 Lindblad cruise ships sail unique destinations to explore out-of-the-way inlets, making Zodiac landings and looking for wildlife.

 Cruise itinerary program

-National Geographic Sea Bird itinerary program is based on Alaska cruises from Sitka and Juneau in summer; Columbia and Snake Rivers from Portland OR in fall, and Sea of Cortez from La Paz (Baja California Mexico) in winter.
+National Geographic Sea Bird itinerary program is based on Alaska cruises from Sitka and Juneau in summer; Columbia and Snake Rivers from Portland Oregon in fall, and Sea of Cortez from La Paz (Baja California Mexico) in winter.

 For season 2019, Lindblad Expeditions added to NatGeo Sea Bird's itinerary program 3 gray whale watching tours (via ship's Zodiac boats) in Bahia Magdalena (Baja California Sur, Mexico).
 The new 6-day itinerary is offered on departures (2019) March 13, 19 and 24.
 Fares start from USD 3300 pp ((Category 1 cabin rates based on double occupancy).